brownj/utilities/README.md

 run-parts [--test] folder
 ```

-### Flags
+## Flags

 * --test: will print out what files would be executed instead of running them.

-### Caveats
+## Caveats

-Unlike run-parts from Linux runs all the files that are exectuable in the folder will run.
+Unlike run-parts from Linux, this script will run all files that are exectuable in the folder.
+That is, it doesn't have the restrictions on naming of files (e.g. run-parts from Linux doesn't support a period (.) in the filename, for instance, but, I wanted my scripts to have file extensions, such as .sh; so run-parts.py doesn't constrain the filenames).

 ## Contributing
 Pull requests are welcome.